Totem-FPV/Krita_Spacemouse/README.md

 ## Additional Features

-Q- uick-View button feature (Buttons V1-V3 by default) allows for quickly storing and retrieving up to 3 canvas views.
+- Quick-View button feature (Buttons V1-V3 by default) allows for quickly storing and retrieving up to 3 canvas views.
 Save your current view (including canvas Location, Rotation and Zoom level) and return at the touch of a button.
 Jump between your current point of focus and your reference image, or bounce between details and full face or character views instantly.

 - Mappable modifier keys: Even your valuable modifier keys can be remapped exactly as you'd like.
 Don't like the feel of the Shift button?
 Move its functionality exactly where it feels natural to you.